-installed in rooms or areas that occupants must enter or pass through to access any emergency exit, the glass installations on the Dassault Model Falcon 7X airplane must meet the following conditions:
+For large glass items (a single item, or a collective group of glass items, that weigh 4 kg or more in mass) installed in passenger-occupied rooms or areas during taxi, takeoff, and landing, or installed in rooms or areas that occupants must enter or pass through to access any emergency exit, the glass installations on the Dassault Model Falcon 900EX airplane must meet the following conditions:

 1. Material Fragmentation-The applicant must use tempered or otherwise treated glass to ensure that, when fractured, the glass breaks into small pieces with relatively dull edges.
 The glass component installation must retain glass fragments to minimize the danger from flying glass shards or pieces.
 The applicant must demonstrate this characteristic by impact and puncture testing, and testing to failure.

 The applicant may conduct this test with or without any glass coating that may be utilized in the design.